The site of St Thomas' shrine, Canterbury Cathedral

 The other part of the inspiration for this story is probably the fact that the north Kent coast, where Whitstable lies, is prone to erosion, and the remains of drowned villages can indeed be seen out at sea.
 In 1907, when this story was recorded, the lost village of Hampton-on-Sea, between Whitstable and Herne Bay, was in the process of being rapidly swallowed up by the sea - though what can be seen there are not the wrecked homes of the wicked inhabitants of medieval Canterbury, but an ill-fated attempt to develop the local oyster industry.

 A little further down the coast are the remains of another drowned settlement, in this case one which goes back thousands of years.
 The towers above are the ruins of the medieval church of Reculver, which was the site of a Roman fort, and then by the seventh century a royal estate belonging to the kings of Kent.
 An abbey was founded there in 669, where some of the early Christian Kentish kings were buried.
 By the later Middle Ages it was a thriving town, but already losing a battle with the encroaching sea.
 The town dwindled to a village, and at the beginning of the nineteenth century the church had to be pulled down - only these towers remain, standing on a shore which is still being eaten away beneath them.
 Out at sea, somewhere, are the remains of the Roman fort and the medieval town.
+It's a faintly spooky place, at the end of a long and narrow road which leads here and nowhere else; persistent local legends tell stories of ghostly Roman soldiers on patrol, or the cries of unseen babies heard among the ruins.

-The church bell doesn't sound beneath the waves; instead, Reculver's bell apparently now hangs in the little church at Badlesmere.
+The church bell doesn't sound beneath the waves; instead, Reculver's bell now hangs in the sweet little church at Badlesmere.
 Two columns from the original church - said to date from the 670s - were left for a while in an orchard, but were eventually rescued and translated to the crypt of Canterbury Cathedral.
 They don't hold anything up, but stand stranded near the place where Thomas Becket's body lay in the years between his death in 1170 and his own translation on this day in 1220.
 They are a relic of a church five years hundred years older than Becket - and they bring us full circle.